dev-zha/dev-zha.github.io/contents/blogs/git-basic.md

 git checkout -b <branch_name>
 ```

-Here `-d` is the command to create a new branch
+Here `-b` is the command to create a new branch

 ### Git Merge